Chinese ‘spies’ did not steal deadly coronavirus from Canada

 The NML is part of the federal Public Health Agency of Canada (PHAC), whose senior media officer Tammy Jarbeau told AFP in January 2020 that “this is disinformation.
 (These) statements made on social networks have no factual basis.”

 In July 2019, the Canadian Broadcasting Corporation (CBC) reported that two researchers with ties to China were removed from the NML in Winnipeg by the Royal Canadian Mounted Police (RCMP) for a possible “policy breach.”
 The article did not mention the coronavirus.

-Robert Cyrenne, spokesman for the RCMP in Manitoba, told AFP by email that “there is no connection between the outbreak in China and any RCMP investigation.
+Robert Cyrenne, spokesman for the RCMP in Manitoba, told AFP in January 2020 that “there is no connection between the outbreak in China and any RCMP investigation.
 Any reporting of such is misinformation.”

 The RCMP did not comment on the current whereabouts of Qiu and Cheng for privacy reasons.

 Origin of the virus

 In a letter published on February 19, 2020 in The Lancet medical journal, a group of public health scientists made a statement about the origins of the coronavirus, which causes the Covid-19 disease.

 “Scientists from multiple countries have published and analysed genomes of the causative agent, severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), and they overwhelmingly conclude that this coronavirus originated in wildlife, as have so many other emerging pathogens,” they said.

 A team of scientists led by Shan-Lu Liu of The Ohio State University also concluded that there is no “credible evidence” that the virus -- officially known as SARS-CoV-2 -- was engineered in a laboratory, in research published on February 26, 2020.